Are you on board with the idea that you need to devote more time and resources to your blog posts?

 If you find something you like from the first batch of results, run with it.
 If not, click the “Try Again” button and start from the beginning.

 There will be times when you run a search, find a title you enjoy and are able to hit the ground running.
 There will be other times when you need to get a bit creative, building off of one of these ideas.

-If you struggle to create unique blog titles that engage your audience, use this tool to jump-start your approach.
+If you struggle to create unique blog content titles that engage your target audience, use this tool to jump-start your approach.

 Pro tip: Portent’s Content Idea Generator provides a similar experience and results.

 To this point, we’ve discussed two primary steps: